 E denotes the slope of the straight line thus it is constant in this interval.
-E is termed modulus of Elasticity .
-It carries also the name of the scientist Thomas Young, hence it may be known also as Young’s modulus It is an intrinsic property of a material expressing its ability to resist to deformation under a certain level of applied stress.
-In other words, it expresses the theoretical amount of stress needed to cause a strain equal to the unity (i.e., elongation reaches the initial length).
+E is termed the “modulus of elasticity”, also known as “Young’s modulus” after the scientist Thomas Young.
+It is an intrinsic property of a material, expressing its ability to resist deformation under a certain level of applied stress.
+In other words, it expresses the theoretical amount of stress needed to cause a strain equal to unity (i.e., elongation reaches the initial length).
 It is expressed in Pa.

-In this region of the behaviour, the material regains its initial length once the applied loading is removed.
+The material regains its initial length once the applied loading is removed.